panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 `import { unique, flatten } from 'lodash-es'` includes the `unique` and `flatten` functions from the library.
 Tree shacking optimization will include in the bundle only the code of `unique` and `flatten` functions only.

-### 4.3 Tiny npm packages
+### 4.3 Small focused modules

-There's an idea that instead of using the entire library as a dependency, you could use tiny npm packages for each function.
+[Small focused modules](https://blog.sindresorhus.com/small-focused-modules-9238d977a92a) practice suggests that instead of using the entire library as a dependency, you could use standalone tiny npm packages for each function.

-Here's an example how you could use `debounce` and `throttle`:
+Small focused modules are easier to reason about, are loaded much faster by the package manager.
+But there's one downside you should be aware of.

+For example, let's use `lodash.debounce` and `lodash.debounce` packages:

 ```json{5-6}
 // package.json of your application